How to Apply (Under 18)

 Individuals 18 and older should read the requirements for adult volunteers...here

 Minors are required to obtain specific forms of paperwork before you can begin a volunteer project.
 You are encouraged to possess the documents before creating your volunteer account to ensure that registration is quick and easy.
 Upload completed documents to your volunteer account.
-Incomplete applications (missing required documents) will not be processed and will be on hold until documents are submitted.
+Incomplete applications (missing any required documents) will not be processed and will be on hold until documents are submitted.

 Note: Some projects do not require NYS Working Papers.
 Check project descriptions for any exceptions.